June 21 – July 19, 2017 (Summer)

 Food & Drink

 We did some research before we arrived, of course.
 Sources mentioned the unique brewing yeasts and “farmhouse ales,” where small family producers still craft beer according to old traditions and family recipes.
-Unlike places where production was consolidated decades or centuries ago, this approach has survived here, even thrived.
+Unlike places where production was consolidated decades or centuries ago, the antiquated approach has survived here, even thrived.
 That in itself sounded pretty intriguing.
 Then we had a sip.

 First, just the mass-market beers off the shelf: Rinkuškiai, Švyturys, Vilniaus Alus/Amber City, Volfas Engelman.
 Wow, okay, pretty good start.
-Far better than any macrobrew we’ve ever tried.
+Already better than any macrobrew we’ve ever tried.
 Next we branched into the slightly higher-end bottles, like Butautų and Taruškų, whose Kanapinis line of kanapių (hemp seed) beers immediately raised the bar so far beyond the rest of the world that it was no longer a question – Lithuania wins beer.
 We had to see how far we could go with this.
 We stopped in shops.
 Vilniaus Alus in the nearby VCUP mall was bemused by our attempts at ordering, but nevertheless offered a tidy selection of on-demand draught growler fills not sold in supermarkets.
-Alaus Pirkliai – Craft Beer Merchants was a trendy little shop that lived up to its name by offering great selection of handpicked microbrews.
+Alaus Pirkliai – Craft Beer Merchants was a trendy little outlet that lived up to its name by offering great selection of handpicked microbrews.
 All incredible.

 We need to go deeper.
 Google, show me “craft beer” in Vilnius.
 Bars!
 Alinė Leičiai is a pub that offers a generous tasting flight, while next-door Bambalynė is a common recommendation.
 We found their service to be the worst and the content overpriced, but it was also the only place that carried some of the more elusive labels from Sakiškių (a highly-esteemed craft brand).
 Baras ŠUO was just a few blocks away, small place with a cool aesthetic and some recognizable styles.
 The beer here resists easy categorization.
 Sure, IPAs were popular, and we saw a few wheats or pilsners.
 But most beers are simply šviesus (light) or tamsus (dark), with a style best described as “trust us.”Beer Museum was an unassuming bar in a strip mall, but with some trustworthy picks.
 We met a friendly Dutch tourist and beer aficionado sitting outside, ditching his family for one last taste of this delicious nectar before they moved on to a less heavenly destination.
 Craft & Draft was right across from the National Theater.
 We ducked in to avoid another surprise rainstorm, but found their menu worth a stop in the best of weather.